bor-attila/autodislocker/README.md

 - sudo sh autodislocker.sh -u

 The default block device is sdb!
-If you want to use sdX you can use the -d command line argument.
+If you want to use sdX you can use the -d argument.

 - sudo sh autodislocker.sh -d sdX